vhoyospoyato/PairProg/README.md

 ###### _By: Martina Armas and Vicente Hoyos_
 ## LinkedList Dictionary

+By using the 7 main coding principles (

 ### 1. Meaningful names
 In our previous code we used very broad names for methods and classes that could mean different things, this is why we changed them.